yellowmessenger/documentation/docs/platform_concepts/studio/train/intents.md

 ![](https://i.imgur.com/aXfco3M.png)

 :::info
 With “Yellow.ai DynamicNLP”, NLP based on Zero-shot learning we eliminate the need for training the NLP model with utterances.
-To take advantage of this, follow the guidelines in Best Practices > [4.1 Intent Naming](#Intn) .
+To take advantage of this, follow the guidelines in Best Practices > [6.1 Intent Naming](#Intn) .
 :::

-### 2.4 Add Utterance
+### 2.4 Add utterance

 Add utterances to the intent.
 Utterances are phrases or queries that users may type in the bot conversation with an expectation of a response to that exact query.

 There are two ways to add Utterances to an intent:

-#### 2.4.1 Add Utterance Manually
+#### 2.4.1 Add utterance manually

 While adding utterances manually to your intent, you do not need to pay attention to the case of the utterance, the bot will consider all such scenarios.